Why study Finance?

 - Weigh risk factors to build wealth responsibly

 Choosing one of five areas of finance — corporate finance, investments, financial institutions, derivatives, and international finance — you learn through lectures, case studies, simulation exercises and experiential learning.
-Our Co-op program places you in a financial sector that you want to practise in.
-Our prestigious Kenneth Woods Portfolio Management Program provides top students the chance to manage a $1.5 million-plus portfolio.
+Our Co-op program places you in a financial sector that you want to practice in.
+Our two prestigious investment/portfolio management programs: Van Berkom Investment Management Program (VBIMP), and Kenneth Woods Portfolio Management Program (KWPMP) provide top students the chance to manage portfolios of more than $2 million.
 You can even develop an academic research project as part of our Honours in Finance program.

 BComm in Finance: